HoengSaan/mpv-cfg/README.md

 IPTV from [IPTV-JP](https://github.com/luongz/iptv-jp/blob/main/jp.m3u), adjusted for personal use.
 New shortcut for watching IPTV.

+## Installation
+1. Download newest archive from release and unarchive to destinated path.
+(Do not need if downloaded already)
+2. Download newest portable config directly and replace existing config.
+3. For English UI, see "Localization"

-## Localization
+### Localization
 Default Language: Traditional Chinese

-### English Menu
-Rename/Replace input_en.conf to input_uosc.conf in portable_config
+1. Rename/Replace input_en.conf to input_uosc.conf in portable_config
-Rename/Replace lang_en.lua to lang.lua in portable_config/scripts/uosc/lib
+2. Rename/Replace lang_en.lua to lang.lua in portable_config/scripts/uosc/lib

 ## Basic Key Map
 For detail keybind read input_uosc.conf or press **Ctrl + i** in MPV.